Understanding the Lightning Address

 What is a Lightning Address in Bitcoin?

-A Lightning Address is a human-readable identifier, styled like an email address, that simplifies receiving Bitcoin over the Lightning Network.
-It provides a static, reusable address, replacing the need to generate a new invoice for every transaction.
+A Lightning Address is a human-readable identifier, much like an email address, that simplifies receiving Bitcoin payments on the Lightning Network.
+It provides a static, reusable address, removing the need to generate a new invoice for every single transaction.

 How does a Lightning Address simplify Bitcoin payments?